Environment and cancer are linked. Health Equals Freedom

 - The ergonomics of your workspace.

 Here is some tips from ANU School of Population Health on how to protect yourself from bushfire smoke:

 Click here to read – how to clean the air quality in your home with plants?

-For example, I use an air-filter inside my home as I am asthmatic, and I need to keep allergens and particles in the air to a minimum.
+For example, I use an air-filter inside my home to keep allergens and particles in the air to a minimum.
 My air-conditioner is a refrigerated system and can’t the filter air adequately for me.
-Oh, I should mention, you should clean you air-filters (I change my filter pads and clean monthly) and air-conditioners regularly, and open windows if where you live it is safe to do so.
+Oh, I should mention, you should service your air filter and air-conditioners regularly, and open windows if where you live it is safe to do so.

-I also use a filter in my car to keep the air fresh, this is especially important at the moment as Australia has had the worst bushfires on record and our air is very smoky.
+I also use a filter in my car to keep the air fresh.

 Because there are many factors to consider in your home, I recommend a personalised consultation.
 A personalised consult tailors’ information to what you might need in your home environment to best support your health.